-The support for open source started long ago with our CEO, Ben Sigelman, who co-founded the OpenTracing project (recently merged with OpenCensus).
-OpenTracing is a vendor-neutral standard used by LightStep, but also by internal tools at Pinterest, Twitter, Uber, Elastic, and Couchbase, to name a few.
+The support for open source started long ago with our CEO, Ben Sigelman, who co-founded the OpenTracing project (recently merged with OpenCensus into the OpenTelemetry project).
+OpenTracing is a vendor-neutral standard used by Lightstep, but also by internal tools at Pinterest, Twitter, Uber, Elastic, and Couchbase, to name a few.
 The idea here is that tracing shouldn’t be some big secret held from the world.
 We believe progress in observability is progress for the industry overall, which is why we’re transparent about how our tech works.

 As this article describes, we believe encouraging open source is key to our lives as developers but that tying it directly to a business’s profitability can backfire.